eliezerBrasilian/Coesion-Effect/README.md

 mvn clean package
 ```

-## Distributing your app
+## Distributing Your App

 After you have builded it you can distribute easily on two ways

-1. Run the folloywing command with cryxie-cli
+1. With cryxie-cli

 ```bash
 cryxie dist-javafx-app --windows